nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 1. **The names of the individual tag and session-related commands are inconsistent.**<br>
-   For example, creating a new athlete uses `add`, while a new `Session` uses `create-session`, and adding an athlete to a `Session` uses `student-add`.<br>
+   For example, creating a new athlete uses `add`, while a new session uses `create-session`, and adding an athlete to a session uses `student-add`.<br>
    We plan on standardising the names to `add`, `add-session`, and `add-athlete` to avoid confusion.

-2. **Displayed messages cannot be seen entirely in the output box without scrolling.**<br>
+2. **UI inconsistencies may not be user-friendly.**<br>
    This is especially the case when the message is long (i.e. an error message).<br>
    We plan on adjusting the app UI such that the features scale according to the size of the window, including the output box which will display its entire contents without needing to scroll through it.

 3. **The app cannot be navigated solely through keyboard input alone.**<br>
-   Mouse clicks are still required to select an athlete/`Session` even after using keyboard shortcuts to switch tabs.
+   Mouse clicks are still required to select an athlete/session even after using keyboard shortcuts to switch tabs.
    This may make it inconvenient for those who may prefer CLI apps.<br>
    We plan on making the app completely navigable through keyboard input while also allowing one to click parts of the GUI.

 4. **Once created, a session cannot be edited.**<br>
-   This makes it inconvenient for the user when they mistakenly create a `Session` with the wrong details.
+   This makes it inconvenient for the user when they mistakenly create a session with the wrong details.
    Hence, we plan on adding a `session-edit` command.<br>
    This will allow users to edit created sessions and not have to create new ones entirely.

+5. **More error messages could be added to cover all possible invalid inputs.**<br>
+   When entering a wrongly formatted command, SportSync displays a generic message stating that the command format is wrong.<br>
+   We plan on adding more error messages that precisely state how the command format is wrong, to improve user understanding.<br>
+   e.g. "Wrong command format: Datetime should be in format DD-MM-YYYY HH:mm"

+6. **Session panel user experience could be improved.**<br>
+   Currently, the sessions in the session panel need to stay selected to see their analytics.<br>
+   If the user clicks the command box while a session is selected, the analytics are cleared.<br>
+   We plan on making the analytics stay present at all times unless when clicking and selecting a different session so users can better reference their analytics.

+8. **Help command could be more helpful.**<br>
+   Help command only opens a window for users to copy a link to the User Guide.<br>
+   We plan on making the help command display all possible user command formats so the user does not need to exit the app to find help.

 --------------------------------------------------------------------------------------------------------------------